 Because Wolf is lost and scared, hoping to hook into some post-adolescent conduit to carry him away from his fat-kid-at-the-pool past and his post-high-school-nobody present.
 He’s just graduated, scaling the wall that hems in the world of children, and found nothing on the other side.
 When Mike asks what it’s like to be done, he says, “I kinda don’t feel anything… it just sort of ended, man.”
 That’s what the acid trip is about, really — he wants to crack through his empty, trackless reality to find someplace new to go, and someone new to be.
 But all the drugs do is make things wiggle and shift, and take away his ability to piss.

 Forsman’s depiction of the trip violates every acid cliché and leaves you with an LSD experience that lays bare the rawness of the material world and gently warps your perceptions around its borders.
 Everything is funny and scary.
-Where most artists would go the day-glo-electric-kool-aid route and give us spirals and abstractions, a world melting into bubbling goop and neon colors, Forsman just subtly bends his monochrome reality, frays it at the edges, and yet when it’s played off his minimalist clear-line style, the results are more vertiginous and immersive than the hyperactive overstimulatory experimentation of most acid-trip artwork.
+Where most artists would go the day-glo-electric-kool-aid route and give us spirals and abstractions, a world melting into bubbling goop and neon colors, Forsman just subtly bends his monochrome reality, frays it at the edges, and yet when it’s played off his anxious minimalist style, the results are more vertiginous and immersive than the hyperactive overstimulatory experimentation of most acid-trip artwork.
 There’s no indulgence here.

 The brief transcendent moments are fleetingly real, like when Mike becomes enraptured by a tiny white flower.
 Mostly there’s just restlessness, as these kids drive and wander aimlessly, two teenage satellites adrift in a black vacuum, just barely hopeful enough to continue moving through the stars.